 After much prayer by the leadership, the decision was made to sell the Lima facility and begin building a new, larger campus in a beautiful rural area near the city of Cajamarca at 9000 feet elevation in the Andes Mountains.
 Calvary Chapel Lima was eventually handed over to Manolo Matos, who oversees the ever growing youthful fellowship.

-Presently, the new 2.8 acre campus is still in the stage of development, able to house almost half of its 120 bed potential.
+Presently, the new 2.8 acre campus is still in the stage of development, able to house more than half of its 120 bed potential.
 Classes continue uninterrupted, and the college is producing prepared workers.
 Once the construction project is finished, the college will focus on the continuing work of evangelism and church planting.